Rape kit: Acquaintance rape

 The vast majority of sexual assaults are non-stranger (or "acquaintance") cases where the victim knows the assailant.
 While identifying a suspect is not at issue, the kit's forensic evidence can be used to confirm offender identity in acquaintance rape cases.
 The kits may also be used to determine whether the offender committed other crimes.

 In many acquaintance sexual assault cases, the accused assailant will defend the accusations as consensual encounters.
-In such cases, rape kit evidence that documents the victim's injuries, e.g., photographs of bruising, is a useful tool to corroborate allegations of non-consensual sexual contact.
+In such cases, rape kit evidence that documents the victim's injuries, such as photographs of bruising, is a useful tool to corroborate allegations of non-consensual sexual contact.
 In cases where the victim suffers a serious injury, filing charges and reaching convictions is more likely.

 In other acquaintance cases, the assailant may deny that sexual intercourse occurred at all.
 In such cases, specimens that show either sperm or specific enzymes that are unique to seminal fluid (enzymes prostatic acid phosphates or acid phosphatase) can be used to prove sexual contact.